You can use garlic to treat Xanthelasma or even remove it!

 To those who have been affected by Xanthelasmas predominantly due to genetics the recurrence will be out of their control.
 However effective, low risk and inexpensive treatment is now available therefore recurrence should not stress anybody out.

-There are a number of articles on the Internet associating Xanthelasmas with early signs of heart and cardio-vascular diseases.
-Some of these articles even go on to state that the lifespan of those affected by Xanthelasmas is lower that those of the general population.
+There are a number of articles on the Internet associating Xanthelasmas with early signs of heart and cardiovascular diseases.
+Some of these articles even go on to state that the lifespan of those affected by Xanthelasmas is lower than those of the general population.
 This is allegedly because the processes that lead to the accumulation of fat deposits on the epidermis (xanthomas) and the fat deposits within the arteries that cause strokes and heart attacks seem similar.

 We believe that, if you have Xanthelasmas and your Cholesterol levels are normal, you should not worry about heart disease.
 It is always a good idea to take on regular vigorous physical activities (like jogging, cycling swimming ets) just in case.
 This is because, to date, we have not been able to find a research paper backing up these claims with tangible statistical data.
 Therefore do not worry about heart attacks, just keep healthy.
 Xanthelasmas and heart attacks have not been scientifically linked but stress and worry have been scientifically linked to heart disease.